-When you join Complete Super, you have a 14- day cooling-off period if you change your mind.
+When you join Multitude Super you have a 14- day cooling-off period if you change your mind.
 You can cancel your membership in writing within 14 days from the earlier of:

-• 5 days after your application is accepted,

-• the date we confirm your membership in writing.
+- 5 days after your application is accepted, - the date we confirm your membership in writing.

 We will refund an amount to you (if you are entitled to access your super) or transfer an amount to your nominated complying super fund.
 The amount refunded may be decreased or increased according to market movements during that time.
 We may also deduct any reasonable transaction and administrative costs, tax or duty incurred.
+Fees you have agreed to pay your financial adviser may also be deducted.